Buying a Protective Put

 Without the protection (Put) you would be at risk of losing not only your unrealized gain of $6000, but also your initial $5000 investment.

-If you're like me and have had a stock go to $0 on you, then you will also appreciate the benefit that a Protective Put offers.
+If you're like me and have had a stock go to $0 on you, then you will also appreciate the benefit that a Put option offers.
 In this case the cost of the Put would be negligible.

 To adequately protect your profits you need to purchase a number of Put contracts equivalent to the number of shares held.
 Please see the Married Put example for a full explanation of how many contracts to buy.